MannyEE/game-strategies/README.md

 ### Exercise 1: Where can I move?

-Each turn, your AI _needs_ to make a decision of "which free available spot" it should pick.
+Each turn, your AI _dune needs_ to make a decision of "which free available spot" it should pick.
 Let's find "all free available spots"!
 Implement `available_moves` in `lib/main.ml`.